Tarek9100/flask-todo-app/readme.md

     cd flask-todo-app
     ```

-2. Build the Docker image:
+2. Run the Docker container using docker compose:
     ```bash
-    ./build.sh
-    ```

-3. Run the Docker container:
-    ```bash
     ./run.sh
     ```

-4. Visit `http://localhost:5000` in your browser to access the app.
+3. Visit `http://localhost:5000` in your browser to access the app.

 ## Purpose